Sunday, March 28, 2010

 Pictured above is the building known historically as the Livingston and Brothers Building.
 Research by Robert Noonan in 1976 indicates that this building was erected in 1854 or 1855.
 He explains in his work (Yreka's West Miner Street Buildings Blocks 200 and 300 1851-1900) that this lot and building, according to the first recorded property deed, as belonging to a H. S. Westbrook and J. B. Pierce who sold the building to Livingston and Brothers in May of 1855 for the sum of $7,000.
 Several different owners came and went until 1865 when the Forest House Fruit and Cider store conducted business in one half of the building, sharing the space with the California/Oregon Stage Company.

 Following the fruit and cider store a Mr. A. E. Raynes and Postmaster C. H. Pyle operated both a bookstore and the Post Office at this location during the years from 1866 to 1898.
 Around 1920 a dry goods store began business here that is still remembered, Pollock's store operated until about 1955, or 35 years in this building.
 In the older image above if you look carefully at the store in the corner you will see the name Pollock's boldly displayed on the front of the building above the striped awning.
-Following Pollock's for a number of years was a fine stationery store at this corner location, Tyrer's Stationery and Books.
+Following Pollock's Store a specialty shop called Tic Tok's Clock Shop operated here and then for a number of years the building was home to a fine stationery store at this corner location, Tyrer's Stationery and Books.
 Over the years there have been other business establishments located here and they have come and gone, but the ones listed are the ones who have made their mark and are recalled in our history.

 On the side of this building in the back section a fine clock shop is currently in operation known today as "Dave's Clocks".
 It is perhaps interesting to note that in the 1950s the same back area was home to another clock shop known as the "Tick Tock Shop".
 I personally recall going by the window of the clock shop and looked at the intricate movements of the clocks displayed as a child, it is fun to once again walk by the same window and see similar displays.

-Today the main portion of the building along Miner Street is home to Edward Jones Investments.
+In 2010 the main portion of the building along Miner Street was home to Edward Jones Investments.

 Information on the history of this building has been ascertained from Robert Noonan's fine research (Yreka's West Miner Street Buildings Blocks 200 and 300 1851-1900), from information scribed on a plaque provided by the Siskiyou County Museum, and from personal memories.